awsdocs/aws-server-migration-service-user-guide/doc_source/troubleshoot-sms.md

 # Troubleshooting AWS SMS<a name="troubleshoot-sms"></a>

-This section contains troubleshooting help for specific errors you may encounter when using AWS SMS\.
+This section contains troubleshooting help for specific errors that you may encounter when using AWS SMS\.
+Before using these procedures, confirm that your SMS setup and the server you are trying to migrate meet the requirements stated in [Server Migration Service \(SMS\) Requirements](https://docs.aws.amazon.com/server-migration-service/latest/userguide/prereqs.html)\.

 ## Certificate Error When Uploading a VM to Amazon S3<a name="sms-cert-mismatch"></a>

 The connector may fail to replicate your VM because the VM is on an ESXi host with an SSL certificate problem\.
 If this occurs, you see the following error message displayed in the **Latest run's status message** section: "ServerError: Failed to upload base disk\(s\) to S3\.
 Please try again\.
-If this problem persists, please contact AWS support: vSphere certificate hostname mismatch: Certificate for <*somehost\.somedomain\.com*> doesn't match any of the subject alternative names: \[*localhost\.localdomain*\]\."
+If this problem persists, please contact AWS Support: vSphere certificate hostname mismatch: Certificate for <*somehost\.somedomain\.com*> doesn't match any of the subject alternative names: \[*localhost\.localdomain*\]\."

 You can override this ESXi host certificate problem by completing the following procedures: